Mariatta/github-bot-tutorial/index.rst

 We'll be using the same tools and technologies used by Core Python's team to build their bots.

-If you have any feedback or questions about this tutorial, please file an issue.
+If you have any feedback or questions about this tutorial, please `file an issue <https://github.com/Mariatta/github-bot-tutorial/issues/new>`_.

 - E-mail: mariatta@python.org
 - Twitter: `@mariatta <https://twitter.com/mariatta>`_